eladjmc/terraform-lambda-aws/README.md

 ## Jenkins:
 1. Log in to your Jenkins server
-2. Connect your Jenkins to your Github account using a private key(Github should have the public key) - This step can be skipped if the repo is public
+2. Connect your Jenkins to your Github account using a private key(Github should have the public key) - This step can be skipped if the repo is public - [How to connect Github to Jenkins video](https://www.google.com/search?q=add+github+repository+to+jenkins&rlz=1C1TIGY_enIL721IL721&sxsrf=AJOqlzUv2b5Ha8EGuOo412ZIrwy0G9fe_Q:1675952999207&source=lnms&tbm=vid&sa=X&ved=2ahUKEwiy9LW504j9AhXJcKQEHXSAB5wQ_AUoAXoECAIQAw&biw=1536&bih=722&dpr=1.25#fpstate=ive&vld=cid:2b5124f4,vid:jSm0YZ-NQAc)
 3. Create a new Jenkins Pipeline linked to your GitHub repository